 When the Navajo were forced out of Canyon De Chelly by the U.S. Army during the “Long Walk”, some took refuge in Monument Valley.
 An 1868 treaty allowed their return to their ancestral homeland and established the Navajo Reservation.
 Other parts of Monument Valley were added to the Navajo Reservation in 1884 and 1933.
 An estimated 100 Navajo people live in the valley today.

 In 1958, the Navajo Tribal Council established the tribal park making the area accessible to tourists.
-Over 400,000 people from all over the world visit Monument Valley annually, which provides a major source of income to the Navajo people.
+The park was designated in 1960.
+Viewed as a uniquely American icon, over 400,000 people from all over the world visit Monument Valley annually, providing a major source of income to the Navajo people.

 Near the center of the Colorado Plateau at almost 5,600 feet in elevation, the area was once a lowland basin.
 Over hundreds of millions of years, sediment layers eroded from the Rocky Mountains were deposited.
 A slow, gentle uplift elevated the sediment layers to a height of 1 – 3 miles above sea level, making the area into a plateau.
 Wind and water erosion over the last 50 million years cut into the surface of the plateau, carving the layers of soft and hard rock into the magnificent mesas, buttes, pinnacles and monolith rock formations of today.